-Key to the design resolution of this new house was the retention of the tennis court at the rear of the site and swimming pool located towards the centre of the site.
+Key to the design resolution of this new house was the retention of the tennis court at the rear and swimming pool located central to the site.

-Internally the design premise was to flood the dwelling with natural light enhanced by green pockets at the front and sides of the dwelling and the large void over the central staircase and create privacy for the existing swimming pool.
+Internally the design premise was to flood the dwelling with natural light enhanced by green pockets at the front and sides and incorporate a large void over the central staircase.

 Important to the functionality of the dwelling was to separate the kitchen, with its large stone benchtop designed for informal dining as well as a hub for entertaining and the main living and formal dining area.